dbt-labs/dbt-utils/README.md

 #### group_by ([source](macros/sql/groupby.sql))

-This macro build a group by statement for fields 1...N
+This macro builds a group by statement for fields 1...N

 **Usage:**